 ADDPERIOD(data, 2) = "2019-03"

-Returns the period selected by the user in response to a SELECTPERIOD function, or a period derived from that user selection.
+Returns a period relative to the period selected by the user in response to a SELECTPERIOD function, or relative to today's date.

 GETPERIOD(type)